Opendoor Fees: What You'll Really Pay to Sell

 Opendoor fees vs. competitors

 Opendoor and Offerpad are two of the largest iBuyer companies, offering fast home sales in exchange for a service fee.
-Both charge 5% in fees, plus standard seller closing costs of 1–3%.
-However, Offerpad also tacks a 1% cancellation fee if you back out after signing the contract, but Opendoor does not.
+Both companies used to charge a 5% service fee, but Offerpad recently changed its iBuying model and now charges as much as 8% for a cash offer.

-Cash home buyer companies like Grandview Homes and We Buy Ugly Houses offer an even faster and more streamlined process.
-Grandview closes in 7–10 days, while We Buy Ugly Houses averages 2–3 weeks.
+Cash home buyer companies like Grandview Homes and We Buy Ugly Houses offer a similarly quick closing process, allowing you to sell for cash in as a little as 1–2 weeks.
 Neither company charges a service fee or seller closing costs, but the trade-off is steeper: their offers often top out at 70% of your home’s fair market value, and prices are usually non-negotiable.
+However, you'll know your final offer amount upfront.

-If you want to sell quickly but still get competitive offers, services like Clever Offers can help.
-It lets you easily compare offers from multiple vetted cash buyers – many ready to close in under a week.
-No service fees, no pressure, and a much better shot at getting close to market value.
-Fill out this short quiz to get cash offers today!
+If you want to sell quickly but still get competitive offers, services like Clever Offers can help you easily compare offers from multiple vetted cash buyers – many ready to close in just a week.
+There are no added service fees — just a better shot at getting close to market value, since you'll have multiple offers on the table.

 The bottom line: Is Opendoor worth it?